 Making a living as a studio potter requires discipline and a strong work ethic.
 In addition to keeping the gallery shelves full, there are constant commissions and deadlines.
 To maintain excitement, even passion, over a long career, I am constantly thinking ahead to new work, experimenting with various ideas and techniques.
 The result has been a steady evolution in my work, a refined and nuanced intensity in surface decoration on wheel thrown porcelain shapes.
 I have consistently been inspired by textiles and fiber techniques- Persian carpets, Fair Isle knitting patterns, batiks from around the world.
 Throughout the majority of my career, I have used wax resist and underglaze colours on high fired porcelain fired in electric kilns to apply layered patterns to my forms.

-After receiving a BA in Visual Arts and a BA in education, I have been working as a studio potter for 35 years.
+After receiving a BA in Visual Arts and a BA in education, I have been working as a studio potter for 40 years.
 With the exception of occasionally giving workshops and classes, my partner/husband and I have made our living as working potters.
-Since 2001, we have been running a gallery attached to our studio in Wakefield Quebec where we sell our pottery and the work of many visual artists from both Ottawa Ontario and our region of Quebec.
-I have also been a participant in 260 Fingers in Ottawa since it first began.
+I have also been a participant in 260 Fingers in Ottawa since it first began in 2005.